Terms of Service

 "Taxes" means any sales, use, GST, value-added, withholding, or similar taxes or levies, whether domestic or foreign, other than taxes based on the income of Intercom.

-"Third-Party Platform" means any software, software-as-a-service, data sources or other products or services not provided by Intercom that are integrated with Services as described in the Documentation.
+"Third-Party Platform(s)" means any software, software-as-a-service, data sources or other products or services not provided by Intercom that are integrated with or otherwise accessible through the Services.

 2. Intercom Services